learnbyexample/py_regular_expressions/README.md

 For a preview of the book, see [sample chapters](./sample_chapters/Python_Regex_sample.pdf)

 The book can also be [viewed as a single markdown file in this repo](./py_regex.md).
-See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.
+See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/customizing-pandoc/) if you are interested in the ebook creation process.

 For web version of the book, visit https://learnbyexample.github.io/py_regular_expressions/

 <br>

-# Feedback
+# Feedback and Contributing

-Please open an issue if you spot any typo/errors.
+[Open an issue](https://github.com/learnbyexample/py_regular_expressions/issues) if you spot any typo/errors.

+:warning: :warning: Please DO NOT submit pull requests.
+Main reason being any modification requires changes in multiple places.

 I'd also highly appreciate your feedback about the book.